FreedomBen/breakout71/Readme.md

  - [colin] side pucks - same as above but with two side pucks : hard to know where to put them

 # to sort
+- double coin value when they hit the sides
 - [colin]Brambles — coins that touch the walls and ceiling get stuck and are thrown back when the last brick is destroyed
 - [colin]Ball of Greed — the ball can collect coins (might be worth dividing into levels: lvl 1, can collect coins only after two bounces on bricks or walls. lvl 2, can collect after 1 bounce. lvl 3, can collect coins anytime)(or change the ball collection radius as the level grows)
 - [colin]Fountain toss — each coin lost has a 1 in 10 chance to give +1 combo (until combo 50)